As an Amazon Associate I earn from qualifying purchases.

 Today I am going to be reviewing Shoyeido Eternal Treasure incense sticks.

 Well over 100 years old — and based on an older recipe yet – Eternal Treasure is one of Shoyeido’s most traditional, best-known fragrances.
 To nurture abundance and fortune.

-The fragrance profile supposedly consists primarily of sandalwood, cloves, cinnamon, and spices.
 It’s interesting that this 100 year old recipe was actually based on an even older recipe.

 Eternal Treasure Fragrance Review

 This one started smelling a little smokey and I wasn’t sure if I was going to like it.
 After it burned down for a few minutes, the smell developed into a sandalwood and spice base combined with an interesting note of patchouli.